KwanLab/Autometa/README.md

 Installation
 ------------

-The following was tested on the Autometa [Docker](https://www.docker.com) container, which is based on the [Anaconda Docker container](https://hub.docker.com/r/continuumio/anaconda/).
+The following was tested on the Autometa [Docker](https://www.docker.com) image, which is based on the [Anaconda Docker image](https://hub.docker.com/r/continuumio/anaconda/).
 These instructions should work on [Debian](https://www.debian.org)-based linux distros such as [Ubuntu](https://www.ubuntu.com).

 First we install Prodigal, HMMER and DIAMOND.